 Making a Roof For the Barrel Dog House…

 We needed a little roof over the entrance to make sure rain doesn’t go inside so we cut another barrel in half…

 We used liquid nail to attach the roof.
 There might be a better glue for this but we just had it in the shed so we used it.
-It’s been more than six months since we built this dog house and it’s still holding great.
+It’s been almost three years since we built this dog house and it’s still holding great.

 We made sure to use a good amount of glue…

 We placed a couple of bricks on it…